pedro-peixoto-23/pedro-peixoto-23/README.md

 - 📫 How to reach me **@pedro_peixoto_7**

-- 🐍 I like python a lot

-- 🌱 I’m currently learning HTML, CSS and Python
+- 🌱 I’m currently learning HTML and Python

 <!--
 **pedro-peixoto-23/pedro-peixoto-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.